vuillaut/TechRadar/CONTRIBUTING.md

 **Note:** This section is work in progress

-You can add tools and modify the technology watch content by opening a pull request:
+You can add tools and modify the TechRadar content by opening a pull request:

-1. Open an issue with the type of tools you would like to see in Technology Watch satisfying a list of criteria.
+1. Open a pull request suggesting tools you would like to see in TechRadar satisfying a list of criteria.

 2. When you and the editor have agreed on what you will do, you can edit on the GitHub repository by clicking on the pencil icon.